 Potential Impact: High

-There was a time not too long ago when a modern version of postgres could still run on an i386.
-Although the default settings have since been updated the parameters are still set to use the least amount of resources upon its installation.
+There was a time, not too long ago, when a modern version of Postgres could still run on an i386.
+Although the default settings have since been updated, the parameters are still set to use the least amount of resources upon installation.

-These settings are the easiest to set and are normally updated when the service is first installed.
-Not adjusting these values can result in high CPU and IO:
+These settings are the easiest to update and are normally adjusted when the service is first installed.
+Not adjusting these values can result in high CPU and I/O:

-The effective cache recommended value, although typical, can be set precisely by referring to “top” i.e. free+cached RAM.
+The recommended value for effective_cache_size, although typical, can be set more precisely by referring to top, specifically free + cached RAM.

-Setting the shared buffers is an interesting puzzle.
-There are two ways of looking at this setting: assuming you have a small database one can set the shared buffers high enough that one essentially has a RAM resident database system.
-Otherwise, one configures loading those tables and indexes, used the most often by the service, to remain in RAM (the old 80/20 rule).
-Setting 1/3 system RAM used to be the recommended setting but over time it was dropped to 1/4 as machines acquired more RAM because there is such a thing as having too much assigned to shared buffers.
-Too little RAM means more CPU work and higher IO.
-You’ll know when the shared buffer setting is too high when CPU load and IO performance reaches a plateau.
+Setting shared_buffers is an interesting puzzle.
+There are two ways to look at this setting.
+If you have a small database, you can set shared buffers high enough that you essentially have a RAM-resident database system.
+Otherwise, you configure the tables and indexes used most often by the service to remain in RAM, following the old 80/20 rule.
+Setting shared buffers to 1/3 of system RAM used to be the recommended value, but over time it was reduced to 1/4 as machines acquired more RAM.
+There is such a thing as assigning too much to shared buffers.
+Too little RAM means more CPU work and higher I/O. You will know the shared buffer setting is too high when CPU load and I/O performance reach a plateau.

-Another factor to consider is the OS cache; given enough RAM, Linux will cache tables and indexes in RAM and can, depending upon various settings, trick PostgreSQL into believing that it’s reading from disk rather from RAM.
-Performance improves at the expense of increased redundancy by often copying the same pages found in the shared buffer into the OS cache, which is another reason to avoid too large a shared buffer cache.
-For the perfectionists among us, take a look at the extension pg_buffercache which reads cache usage in real-time (TIP: look at this table).
+Another factor to consider is the OS cache.
+Given enough RAM, Linux will cache tables and indexes in RAM and can, depending on various settings, make PostgreSQL believe it is reading from disk rather than RAM.
+Performance improves at the expense of increased redundancy, often by copying the same pages found in shared buffers into the OS cache.
+This is another reason to avoid an overly large shared buffer cache.
+For the perfectionists among us, take a look at the pg_buffercache extension, which reads cache usage in real time.
+Tip: look at this table.

-Setting the work_mem too low guarantees poor performance as sorts are processed as temporary files on disk.
-On the other hand, although setting it high doesn’t affect performance it does risk starving the server of RAM if too many connections are active at any one time.
-A chunk of RAM equal to the work mem is used for each and every sort operation.
-You’ll need to do a bit of arithmetic counting the instances RAM is used by each query and session.
-TIP: use EXPLAIN ANALYZE to see where the sort operations are carried out and by varying the value in a given session one can see when it spills to disk.
+Setting work_mem too low guarantees poor performance because sorts are processed as temporary files on disk.
+On the other hand, setting it too high risks starving the server of RAM if too many connections are active at one time.
+A chunk of RAM equal to work_mem is used for each sort operation.
+You will need to do some arithmetic by counting the instances of RAM used by each query and session.
+Tip: use EXPLAIN ANALYZE to see where sort operations are carried out.
+By varying the value in a given session, you can see when it spills to disk.

-One can learn quite a bit by benchmarking the system at discreet variable settings.
+You can learn quite a bit by benchmarking the system at discrete variable settings.

 Complexity: Low